ysaito2/blog/_posts/2021-12-19-BoredLookingBeautifulGirlInAFancyCarSyndrome.md

 ---
 layout: post
-title:  "How to avoid "the boring looking beautiful girl in a passenger seat of an expensive car" syndrome"
+title:  "How to avoid 'the boring looking beautiful girl in a passenger seat of an expensive car' syndrome"
 date:   2021-12-19
 categories: Philosophy
 ---